-Sometimes great art programs are simple.
+Sometimes great art programs start simple.
 Layers of complex staffing, artistic development and high costs don't qualify success.
 Sometimes easy works.
-At Crossroads Carnegie Art Center in Baker City, Oregon high in the mountains of Eastern Oregon we are part of amazing community.
+At Crossroads Carnegie Art Center in Baker City, Oregon, high in the mountains of Eastern Oregon, we are part of an amazing community.
 From our records and fading memories, the best we can figure is that Debbie Friedman started the ArtSpeak over 25 years ago.
 We find grant applications that were funded as early as 1989.
 "Miss Debbie" can't remember when it really started but that it just happened.
-Too many kids could not take her ballet class because their families could not afford it.
-Too many kids couldn't participate because transportation away from school was too difficult.
-She wanted to help kids have access to the arts when they could not afford it.
-Crossroads, then a struggling small rural town art center did not have a scholarship fund and the ability to pay for kids to take class.
-They needed to keep the heat and lights on for all their programs There is no database of statistic to track these children.
-There are no numbers of how their grades improved or that they were able to graduate from high school.
-All those trappings that make what most people think of as a successful program so top heavy and financially cumbersome that the kids get lost.
-What we do know is that "Miss Debbie" in her over twenty five years --has made a difference.
+Too many kids could not take her ballet class because their families could not afford it, and too many kids couldn't participate because transportation from school was too difficult.
+She wanted kids to have access to the arts, even when they could not afford it.
+Crossroads, then a struggling small rural town art center, did not have a scholarship fund and the ability to pay for kids to take classes.
+They needed to keep the heat and lights on for all their programs.
+There is no database to track these children, and there are no numbers to show how their grades improved or that they were able to graduate from high school.
+What we do know is that "Miss Debbie", in her over twenty five years, has made a difference.
 She has had adults stop her at community events and tell her she helped.
-Debbie, who teaches ballet, teaches more.
-She teaches them to relax, deep breathing and to always move their bodies.
+Debbie, who teaches ballet, has taught these people so much more.
+She teaches them to relax, to breathe deeply, and to always move their bodies.
 To be proud of themselves, to value who they are.
-Debbie, who took what was at first volunteer work, to being paid a small teacher stipend became so respected for her work she was asked to be a counselor for New Directions Northwest.
-She now works with young womenkids who are trying to beat their addictions and learn to care for themselves and their babies.
-She brings "her ladies" to Crossroads for stretch and basic ballet as time allows.
-We hear her message of "liking your yourself" and stretching; keep yourself flexible and how to calm yourself in a world of chaos.
-She has over the years done crafts, quilting, theatre; you name it Miss Debbie has made the arts accessible to the invisible.
+Debbie, who took what was at first volunteer work, to being paid a small teacher stipend, became so respected for her work she was asked to be a counselor for New Directions Northwest.
+She now works with young women who are trying to beat their addictions and learn to care for themselves and their children.
+She brings "her ladies" to Crossroads to stretch and for basic ballet as time allows.
+We hear her message of "liking yourself" and stretching, of keeping yourself flexible and how to calm yourself in a world of chaos.
+Over the years, she has done crafts, quilting, theater, you name it.
+Miss Debbie has made the arts accessible to the invisible.
 She has asked the amazing Paul Hoelscher to help her.
 Paul, a superlative painter, with a kind and gentle spirit has actually spearheaded most of the ArtSpeak work for the last five years.
-He works wherever there is need and as we have the funding.
+He works wherever there is need and as long as we have the funding.
 So long is the list for kids to be involved in ArtSpeak that most students get to come to class once a week for two hours.
 With Paul they can paint, draw or do ceramics.
 Currently Paul works with about 40 students including home school children, all in afterschool programs.
-Since 2008, Paul has moved the program for Grades 4-6 here at Crossroads as they are a few blocks away.
+Since 2008, Paul has moved the program for grades 4-6 here at Crossroads as they are a few blocks away.
 It also allows these older children to experience coming to the art center including our art gallery.

 We can only expand ArtSpeak as funding allows and as teachers come forward.
 ArtSpeak works with students when they need the help-after school.
 We dream of a day when all children can take free art classes in our community.